 School Crossing Supervisors

-A School Crossing Supervisor program is being introduced in the ACT at 20 crossing sites.
-School crossing supervisors (lollipop people) assist children to cross roads safely by directing traffic with a stop sign, providing instructions to students and managing the crossing flags.
+A School Crossing Supervisor program has commenced in the ACT at 20 crossing sites.
+School crossing supervisors (lollipop people) assist children to cross roads safely by directing traffic with a stop sign and providing instructions.
+They also help to manage the flow of pedestrians and motorists at the busiest crossings.

 The program has two primary objectives: